willnewton10/willnewton10.github.io/_posts/2015-03-09-Amazon_Technical_Interview.markdown

 UPDATE:

 Oh man, I realized another blunder.
 This is a purely adrenaline-based blunder because it is so silly.
 For some integer `i`, and some JavaScript object `o`, normally you just say `o[i]` and you might check if `o[i] === undefined`.
 Instead, I was drawing a blank and I went like this: `o.hasOwnProperty(i)`.
-I remember having the feeling that something was off, but my mind was racing too much to realize why.
+I remember having the feeling that something looked weird, but my mind was racing too much to realize why.
+I suppose this is an acceptable blunder